Allen Iverson’s ‘We talkin’ ‘bout practice’ rant was 20 years ago

 As the Daily News cover alluded to, Iverson dropped quite a few expletives in his remarks.
 There were 22, by the paper’s count.
 Comcast SportsNet’s news director at the time, Tom Stathakes, told the Daily News’ Ed Barkowitz that he was willing to let it all air live on television instead of on a delay that would have let the station bleep out the curse words.

 "There was a time when Allen really started getting emotional about it that we were debating whether to go to a delay, but for us to go to a delay, we would have to stop," Stathakes said.
 "We would have had to get out of it first and then come back, and I really think it was too compelling. ...
 I regret that he said [the F-word], but I have no animosity toward him.
 You don't know when somebody is going to say something.
 If I'd have known it, obviously we'd have put it on delay.
 But that's the beauty of live television and the guy was pouring his heart out.
 And we weren't going anywhere."

 Iverson’s rant was fueled not only by wanting to show he had repaired a rift with Larry Brown, but by rumors that the 76ers might trade him.
 Inquirer columnist Claire Smith’s view was that Iverson’s remarks gave more cause for the team to ship him out.

 "The bottom line?
 The Sixers are, if not a mess, a team needing a new direction," Smith wrote.
 "Iverson is not yet ready to accept that harsh truth.
 Sadly, it no longer matters whether Iverson protests; whether he professes love of coach, city and country; whether he promises to do what is needed to stay a Sixer.
 It is time to bring this chapter to a close."

-Iverson didn't leave Philadelphia until 4 1/2 years later, when the 76ers traded him to the Denver Nuggets.
+Iverson didn’t leave Philadelphia until four and a half years later, when the 76ers traded him to the Denver Nuggets.
 But his spirit and legacy have never left this city, and probably never will.